We Need to Break the Mental Illness Stigma

 1. What percentage would you have guessed if I did not provide any numbers?
 There are no right or wrong answers.

-2. Are your thoughts on mental illness contributing to the issue, or are they helping eliminate the stigma?
+2. Are your thoughts on mental illness contributing to the issue or helping eliminate the stigma?

-1 comments on “We Need to Break the Mental Illness Stigma”
+One thought on “We Need to Break the Mental Illness Stigma

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.